dbarowy/bingerator/README.md

     val results1 = new Bingerator(key).SearchWeb("cowboy").take(150)

 returns 150 search results (a `Stream[WebResult]`), where `key` is your Bing API key.
-Note that `Bingerator` does a minimal amount of communication with Bing (a single transaction in the smallest case) until you read enough results that it needs to fetch more.
+Note that `Bingerator` performs the minimum amount of communication with Bing (a single transaction in the smallest case) required to satisfy your query because `Stream` is _lazy_.
 By contrast,

     val results2 = new Bingerator(key).SearchWeb("cowboy").take(150).toList

-_immediately_ calls Bing and returns 150 results (because we called `toList` at the end).
+_immediately_ (i.e., "_eagerly_") calls Bing and returns 150 results (because we called `toList` at the end).
 The previous incantation will not call Bing until you read `results1`. `Bingerator`'s _laziness_ allows you to express a search result simply, without needing to worry about how big the collection should be until you use the results.  `Bingerator` also _caches_ results so that re-reading previous-retrieved results does not again retrieve new results.
 This is important because Bing counts each and every transaction against your monthly quota.  `Bingerator` is presently configured to retrieve the maximum number of results per transaction (50) for maximum savings.

 #### I Don't Get It.
 Can You Show Me How to use Bingerator in a `for` loop?